FormData

 get(name: string): string | Data | null

-If the field does not exist, returns null.
+Returns null if the field does not exist.

 Example